jadecobra/python_tdd_exercises/source/functions/functions_w_separation.rst

         assert ({1, 2, 3, 'n...ey': 'value'})
             == ('first', 'last')

-* I change :ref:`the return statement` to see the difference between the inputs and output
+* I change :ref:`the return statement` to see the difference between the inputs and the output

   .. code-block:: python
     :lineno-start: 57